Overview

 Key Findings

-• Navigating between the Women’s and Men’s categories posed no issues.
+Most top-level categories were easy to find, and navigating between Women’s and Men’s sections posed no issues.

-This follow-up study helped refine the navigation structure and highlighted areas where terminology, category organization, and user expectations could be better aligned.
+This follow-up study helped refine the navigation structure and highlighted areas where terminology, category organisation, and user expectations could be better aligned.

 Below are some extracts from the research analysis: